n2jlaa/Expensy.Project/00_final_project.md

  - Build, test, and containerize frontend and backend & push container images to a registry (Docker Hub or ACR).
  - Automate infratructure deployment
  - Deploy to AKS using manifests or Helm charts.
-5. Set up monitoring and observability using Prometheus and Grafana, with dashboards and alerts.
+5. Set up monitoring and observability using Prometheus and Grafana, with dashboards and alerts for infra as well as your App.
 6. Implement and document security best practices:
  - Manage secrets via .env files, Kubernetes Secrets, or cloud secret stores such as Azure Key vault.
  - Restrict network access and enforce HTTPS.